lkomar/recruitment-task/README.md

 - [x] Clickable category badges
 - [x] Redirect to category on badge click
 - [x] Add translateY effect on post cards
+- [x] Write unit tests for API endpoints and some basic front logic